 3–4 hours of Instagram and YouTube daily

-90–120 hours per month on short-form content.
-As someone building an agency, trying to get from 1–2 clients to 5–6, with no online presence yet — you cannot afford this.
-Every reel watched is a Behance case study not written, a client not reached, a skill not built.
-It also keeps your dopamine system in a state of constant low-grade stimulation that makes real creative work feel boring by comparison.
+90–120 hours per month consumed instead of created.
+Every reel is a case study not written, a client not reached, a skill not built.
+It also keeps your dopamine system in constant low-grade stimulation — making real creative work feel boring by comparison.
 Hard cap: 30 minutes Instagram daily, set by screen time lock.
+This is not optional.

 ✕

-You went to gym every day for 3 months and drank every night.
-That is why the mirror never changed.
-Alcohol after training suppresses testosterone for 24 hours, blocks muscle protein synthesis, degrades sleep architecture so recovery never happens at the cellular level, and spikes cortisol in already-fatigued muscles.
+You trained every day for 3 months and drank every night.
+The mirror never changed.
+Alcohol after training blocks muscle protein synthesis, suppresses testosterone for 24 hours, and destroys sleep architecture so your body never actually recovers.
 You were training hard and systematically undoing every session.
-Gym day equals zero alcohol.
-This one rule is what makes this time different.
+This one rule changes everything this time.

-Cost: 3 months of gym effort neutralised · No physical results · Discipline never built
+Costs you: 3 months of gym effort wasted · No physical results · Discipline never built

 ✓